mitre-attack/attack-scripts/attackToExcel/README.md

 # ATT&CK To Excel

 This folder contains a module for converting [ATT&CK STIX data](https://github.com/mitre/cti) to Excel spreadsheets.
-It also provides a means to convert ATT&CK data into [Pandas](https://pandas.pydata.org/) dataframes for data analysis.
+It also provides a means to access ATT&CK data as [Pandas](https://pandas.pydata.org/) DataFrames for data analysis.

 ## Usage
 Print full usage instructions: